 Giving wastewater a second life

-Last March, Emmanuel Macron presented a comprehensive plan comprising some fifty measures to promote water conservation.
-Against the backdrop of global warming, droughts are set to become more frequent and intense, depriving France of a significant portion of this essential resource.
+Last March, Emmanuel Macron unveiled a comprehensive plan comprising some 50 measures to promote water conservation.
+Against the backdrop of global warming, droughts are set to become more frequent and severe, depriving France of a significant portion of this essential resource.
 The effects of this water stress are already being felt: in the summer of 2022, for example, restrictions on agricultural irrigation led to estimated yield declines of between 10% and 40%.

 Jennifer Gallé, The Conversation France; Elsa Couderc, The Conversation France and Julie Mendret, University of Montpellier